Who Can Apostille a Document in the USA: Key Entities Involved

 How a service provider interacts with potential clients can tell you a lot about their overall service quality.
 Pay attention to the following:

-- Responsive Communication: Do they return your calls or emails in a timely manner?
+- Responsive Communication: Do they return your calls or emails promptly?

 - Knowledgeable Representatives: Are they willing to answer your questions and provide helpful information about the process?

-- Support Availability: Ensure they offer support during business hours and possibly beyond, in case you have urgent questions.
+- Support Availability: Make sure they offer support during business hours and possibly beyond, in case you have urgent questions.

 Assess Processing Times